mantono/goto/README.md

 ```

 ### Optional Features
+#### migrate
+Used for enabling the migrate subcommand (`goto migrate`) which migrates bookmarks files from the
+old JSON format to the new YAML format.

 #### git2
 **Previously**, there was a feature called `git2` which would enable git synchronization for
 bookmarks created by goto.